damnyezzy/XeUnshackle/readme2.txt

 I didn't change anything in the original files.
 Just a change in the success screen.
-I'm just asking you to compile this for me.
-Thank you for your attention.
+I'm just asking to compile to .xex

+The reason I didn't do this?
+I don't have a PC, I only have a cell phone, and compiling using a cell phone is a lot of work and there's no guarantee that I'll succeed.